cogentcore/core/README.md

 	+ ability to sort by date within directories

 * TextView:
-	+ weird auto-indent dissappearing text thing is likely due to markup refresh!!  put in a guard but may need a flag or something to indicate a batch of updates -- best logic is to follow the window update flag for batched changes.. want to only re-markup after last.  probably just want to add a batch flag like we have in textbuf (could just be that)
 	+ isearch not saving to previous if no matches
 	+ cursor goes to hand for links in TextView
 	+ getting some cruft in very left margin with no line numbers, when horizontal scrolling.

-* tableview (e.g., langs chooser) not rendering icons on first show.  does later, just not at start..  not a big thing but would be good to fix.

 * see if ubuntu and windows have a decent unicode fallback font https://unix.stackexchange.com/questions/14027/what-fonts-are-good-for-unicode-glyphs